wp-plugins/paypalpro-woocommerce-addon/readme.txt

 == Changelog ==
 2015.09.25 - Version 1.0.2

-	1. Added default credir card form
+	1. Added default credit card form
-	2. Added feature to capture authorized transaction from woocommerce page
+	2. Added feature to capture authorized transaction from woocommerce order page
 	3. Added Support for other Base currency like USD,CAD,EUR,JPY & GBP if store base currency is different this gateway will not be visible

 2015.08.24 - Version 1.0.2